cvonk/vscode-starters/ESP32/README.md

       "board/esp32-wrover.cfg"   // update "board/esp32-wrover.cfg" or "board/esp-wroom-32.cfg"
     ],
 ```
 Debugging requires symbolic data and gets easier when the code is not optimized for runtime or size.
-Use [F1] » `ESP-IDF: Launch gui configuration tool` to specify the `-g` compiler option.
+Use `[F1] » ESP-IDF: Launch gui configuration tool` to specify the `Debug (-Og)` compiler optimalization level.
-- [CONFIG_COMPILER_OPTIMIZATION](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-reference/kconfig.html#config-compiler-optimization), the `default` settings will add `-Og` flag to `CFLAGS` to disable optimalization.

 Built/upload/monitor (over UART).
 Note that you can also upload the binary over JTAG (`program_esp filename.bin 0x10000 verify`).